codess-aus/DP-100/Experiment.md

 Azure Machine Learning supports several locations for storing experiment output.
 Files can be saved to storage on the local compute instance; however, these files do not persist across training runs.
 To store files for later analysis and review, you should use an Azure Machine Learning datastore, or you should write to the ./outputs or ./logs folders.
 Files written to the ./logs folder are uploaded in real time.

 You should not create a FileDataset.
 You create a file dataset to reference the unstructured file or files you want to use in your machine learning experiments.

+Azure Machine Learning pipelines are workflows that represent a series of machine learning tasks.
+Pipeline tasks can be executed independently from the underlying data, and you can register new datasets for each pipeline run, if necessary.

+You can allow other users to run the pipeline using custom inputs by publishing the pipeline.
+To do this, you must first create a pipeline parameter object using the PipelineParameter class, which allows you to specify the default value of the pipeline parameter.
+Once this is complete, you can add your PipelineParameter to any step, including script steps, when constructing a pipeline.

+Finally, you can use the publish_pipeline method to publish the pipeline.
+This creates a REST endpoint that can by accessed by external users.

+You should not save the pipeline to a YAML file.
+You use this option to export the pipeline steps and then import them into another system.